-Capital planning is integral to ensuring safe and sound operations and viability.
-The board and senior management should ensure that the bank has sufficient capital that fully supports the current and anticipated needs of the bank.
+Capital planning is essential for a bank's safe and sound operations and viability.
+Banks are expected to have capital commensurate with the nature and extent of their risks as well as their current and anticipated needs.
 Because raising capital normally becomes more difficult and expensive when the bank has problems, any capital raising events should begin before major issues materialize.
 The board and senior management should regularly assess capital to ensure that levels remain adequate, not just at one point in time, but over time.

-Capital planning is a dynamic and continuous process that should be forward-looking to ensure capital adequacy.
-64 The capital planning process and the resulting capital plan need to evolve as the bank's overall risks, activities, and risk management practices change.
+Capital planning is a dynamic and continuous process that should be forward-looking.
+The capital planning process and the resulting capital plan should evolve as the bank's overall risks, activities, and risk management practices change.
 The most effective capital planning considers short- and long-term capital needs over at least three years.
 In addition, capital planning should align with the bank's strategic planning process.
 The content and depth of the bank's capital planning process should be commensurate with the overall risks, complexity, and corporate structure.
+For example, mutual savings associations build capital almost exclusively through retained earnings, so they have very limited means to increase capital quickly.
+Capital planning is critical for a federal mutual savings association.